-Top Tips on Best Time to Visit the Great Wall
+When to Visit the Great Wall of China – Summary

 As a tour operator with ten years of experience, I often get asked this question by my guests.
-Preferably most people like visiting the Great Wall when the weather is moderate, but at the end of the day, all that matters is an individual’s tastes and schedules.
+Preferably most people like visiting the Great Wall when the weather is moderate, but at the end of the day, all that matters is an individual’s tastes and schedule.

 Best Time of the Year to Visit the Great Wall–The Quick Answer

-If weather is your primary concern, the best time to visit the Great Wall is from April to early June and September to early November when the weather is warm and pleasant but the tourist crowds are not overwhelming.
+If the weather is your primary concern, the best time to visit the Great Wall is from April to early June and from September to early November, when the weather is warm and pleasant, but the tourist crowds are not overwhelming.
 Summer is hot, deep winter – January and February – is cold, but that also means cheaper hotel rates.
-Spring and Fall are just the right time to visit the Great Wall.
-The cheapest time is from December to the end of February.
+Spring and Fall are just the right time to visit the Great Wall of China.
+The most reasonable time is from December to the end of February.
 My favorite month in Beijing in October.

 September-November (High Season)

 September-November is one of the most popular times to visit the Great Wall if you don’t mind steep hotel rates.
-Mild weather makes this time ideal for exploring the Grea Wall as well as Beijing city on foot, with a backdrop of the changing colors of trees in the fall.
+Mild weather makes this time ideal for exploring the Grea Wall and Beijing city on foot, with a backdrop of the changing colors of trees in the Fall.

-You will experience a clear lovely sky, incredible mountains and plenty of juicy fruits like grapes, apricots, and peaches.
-Many locals leave the city during this time, which means that it can feel a little crowded while tourism is high.
+You will experience a clear, lovely sky, incredible mountains, and plenty of juicy fruits like grapes, apricots, and peaches.
+Many locals leave the city during this time, which means it can feel a little crowded while tourism is high.

-A long-sleeved shirt or T-shirt plus a light jacket or a knitted sweater is generally enough in early October.
-And November also ushers in lower temperatures, so be sure to pack a coat.
+A long-sleeved shirt or T-shirt plus a light jacket or a knitted sweater is generally enough early October.
+And November also ushers in lower temperatures, so pack a coat.

 December-March (Low Season)

-If you come in these months when there are fewer tourists, you will find the Great Wall somewhat less crowded.
+If you come in these months with fewer tourists, you will find the Great Wall somewhat less crowded.
 Especially on non-holiday weekdays.

-Winter lovers will enjoy the incredible snowy mountains as well as the snow-covered Great Wall.
+Winter lovers will enjoy the incredible snowy mountains and the snow-covered Great Wall.

-The Chinese New year period also falls in late January to the beginning of February, and as a result, Badaling section is usually flocked with Chinese tourists.
+The Chinese New year period also falls from late January to the beginning of February, and as a result, Badaling section is usually flocked with Chinese tourists.

-Pack accordingly with hats, scarves, gloves, winter coats to keep you warm from the freezing Beijing climate of January/February.
+Pack accordingly with hats, scarves, gloves, winter coats to keep you warm from the chilly Beijing climate of January/February.

 April-June (Shoulder Season)